 Elementary Spanish I is a foundation for understanding, speaking, reading and writing Spanish.
 Work outside of class and/or in the language laboratory is required.
-Sinclair Course Number SPA 1101 (4 college credits)
+Sinclair Course Number SPA 1101 (4 college credits) This class is offered on the NWHS campus.

-Prerequisite: Acceptance by Sinclair

-Successful in Spanish I, II
+Prerequisite: Acceptance by Sinclair Successful in Spanish I, II